-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

 In this article, we look at common causes of a white tongue and home remedies to get rid of the problem.

 The most common cause of a white tongue is poor oral hygiene.
-Small bumps on the tongue called papillae can start to swell up and become inflamed in a mouth that is not cared for well.
+Small bumps on the tongue called papillae can swell up and become inflamed in a mouth that is not cared for well.

-Plenty of germs, debris, food particles, and dead cells can get stuck in between these papillae.
+Plenty of germs, debris, food particles, and dead cells can get stuck between these papillae.
 This causes the tongue to appear white as the particles build.

 Oral and hygiene issues that can lead to a white tongue include:

-- dry mouth caused by mouth-breathing or sleeping with the mouth open
+- dry mouth caused by mouth breathing or sleeping with the mouth open

 - not brushing or flossing the teeth correctly